Marc Kastner is president of the Science Philanthropy Alliance

 As former dean of science at MIT and now as president of the Science Philanthropy Alliance, I have spent a lot of time thinking about how to support the best, most innovative science.
 The role that various funders, including government, industry, academia, and philanthropy play in funding scientific research is thus very important to me.

-Philanthropists contribute support for 44% of basic science research at universities and non-profit research institutes.
+Philanthropists contribute support for 44% of discovery science research at universities and non-profit research institutes.

-Philanthropists direct less than 8% of basic science research funds at universities and research institutions.
+Philanthropists direct less than 8% of discovery science research funds at universities and research institutions.

 Decisions on how to allocate university endowments are made, not by philanthropists, but by university leadership.
 Of course, philanthropists can, and usually do, suggest preferences on how the administrators use their gifts, but final decisions on whether expenditures are appropriate are made by the universities.
 The same goes for endowment gifts to nonprofit research institutes.